talenta-eg/whiteboard/README.md

 Quick Guides:
 ----------

+I've gone to the trouble of writing a huge log of tutorials to get you up and running on web software.
+Check out http://www.rebelmoreproductively.com.
+They're very much essentials, and if you want a more in depth look, here's a list of tutorials I used to figure all this stuff out.

 Note on doing this on Mac OS 10.8: *make sure* your $JAVA\_HOME variable is set.
 I assumed that it would be on a mac.
 Not so.
 Also, it needs to be set to a different place than the tutorials specify (new in 10.8): /System/Library/Frameworks/JavaVM.framework/Home

 Apache Tomcat 7:<br>